zYxDevs/rimgo/README.md

 See [Configuration](https://rimgo.codeberg.page/docs/usage/configuration/).

 ## Contributing
 Pull requests are welcome!
 If you have any questions or bug reports, open an [issue](https://codeberg.org/rimgo/rimgo/issues/new).
+Please remember to follow our [Code of Conduct](https://rimgo.codeberg.page/docs/code-of-conduct/)!

 ## License
 This software is released under the AGPL-3.0 license.
 If you make any modifications to the code and distribute it (including use on a network server), you must publicly distribute your changes and release them under the AGPL-3.0.